Donald Currie: Philanthropy

 In his later years Currie was munificent in public gifts.
 In 1904 he gave to University College Hospital, London, £80,000 for a school of final medical studies, and £20,000 for a nurses' home and a maternity students' house.
-To the University of Edinburgh ho gave £25,000 for 'The Donald Currie Lectureship Endowment Fund,' and £6000 for the enlargement of the Students' Union.
+To the University of Edinburgh he gave £25,000 for 'The Donald Currie Lectureship Endowment Fund,' and £6000 for the enlargement of the Students' Union.
 He also bestowed numerous benefactions on the United Free church of Scotland (he had 'come out' with his minister at the disruption of 1843) and the presbyterian church of England.
 He restored at a large cost the choir of Dunkeld cathedral.
 To Belfast, where he spent his boyhood, he was especially generous.
 To the 'Better Equipment Fund' of Queen's College there he gave £20,000, a gift which 'The Donald Currie Laboratories' there commemorate.
 He contributed a fourth of the cost of an athletic field for the Belfast students.
 In the Belfast Royal Academy, his first school, he founded scholarships at a cost of £2000, and, scholarships in the Royal Belfast Academical Institution at an expense of £1000.
 He helped, too, to pay off the debt of Fisherwick presbyterian church, Belfast, of which his father had been a member.

 He died on 13 April 1909 at the Manor House, Sidmouth, Devonshire, and was buried in the churchyard of Fortingal, beside his Highland home.